ethpwn/ethpwn/docs/docs/ethdbg/usage.md

 # Usage #

+`ethdbg` is the CLI EVM debugger installed with the `ethpwn` package.
+Before starting to play with `ethdbg` you need to make a few steps.

 ## 📝 Config File

 There are two main configuration files that can be used to customize the behavior of `ethdbg`.